 Students in this course will explore the history of Latin America through the lens of human-nature relations.
 Through readings, lectures, and discussion, we will examine how the environment and various human groups have shaped each other in different ways through the centuries.
 The central idea of the course is that “environmental” problems like deforestation, declining biodiversity, and pollution are inseparable from social problems like colonial domination, uneven capitalist development, and political violence.
 Our discussions will concentrate on the post-contact era, when the continents of the western hemisphere became a New World.
 Lectures and class discussion will include primary sources, maps, and multimedia—students are encouraged to find supplementary material on their own and bring them up in class.
 Some of the big questions we will ask throughout our discussions are: Who is responsible for environmental change?
 What is environmental “degradation” and who gets to define it?
 What is conservation?
 What makes Latin America unique, and what does it have in common with North America and the world at large?
 Why is Latin America’s past important to understand the world today?

-This course approaches the Cold War as a global phenomenon, the emergent result of many local and regional conflicts that became entangled in the rivalry of superpowers and reshaped that larger conflict in turn.
+The modern concept of a global ecology, most famously described in James Lovelock’s “Gaia Theory,” is a product of a decades-long political conflict that threatened to destroy all life on the planet.
+Although the twentieth-century Cold War between the United States and the Soviet Union is now almost thirty years in the past, its scientific, environmental, and political legacies are all around us.
+This course approaches the Cold War as a global environmental phenomenon, the emergent result of many local and regional conflicts that became entangled in the rivalry of superpowers and reshaped that larger conflict in turn.
 The readings and class discussion will decenter the United States and Soviet Union in order to focus on the “Third World” places that supplied the great majority of the combatants, strategists, and casualties of the Cold War.
-The superpowers will not disappear altogether, but rather recede into the margins of events driven, if not ultimately determined, by local actors and processes.
+The superpowers will not disappear altogether, but rather recede into the margins of events driven, if not ultimately determined, by actors and processes in the countries of the Global South.
 The historical study of the Cold War has blossomed in recent years as new sources have been made available and innovative approaches have challenged longstanding assumptions.
-This course uses primary sources and some of the most influential new secondary literature in order to demonstrate the diverse array of interests involved in the Cold War, as well as the profound legacies of that ideological conflict in the twenty first century.
+This course uses primary sources and some of the most influential new secondary literature in order to demonstrate the diverse array of interests involved in the Cold War, as well as the profound legacies of that ideological conflict in the landscapes, institutions, and politics of the twenty first century.

 Mythbusting Tropical Nature: Environmental History and Ecological Fables